alhassanmohamed2/pos_mig/README.md

 - Copy the SQL Query from the migration.sql file

-- Create a database with any name int phpMyAdmin
+- Create a database with any name in phpMyAdmin
 - Paste the SQL query in it and run it
 - Configure your database with you Laravel project
 - Install the following package [laravel-migrations-generator](https://github.com/kitloong/laravel-migrations-generator)